Ordering a DNA test

 Animal DNA Diagnostics Ltd can accept samples sent from countries in the European Union, Norway, Liechtenstein and Switzerland.
 These samples should be accompanied by a facilitation letter which can be downloaded here.

 Cheek swabs from cats and dogs can be sent from Australia, Canada, Iceland, New Zealand and the USA.
 These samples must be accompanied by an import licence which can be downloaded here, and a signed declaration which can be downloaded here.
+Please also find a form here to attach to your package to expedite passage through UK customs.

 Storage of swabs and hair samples